The King's Regiment: biographical research

 Movements of Battalions

-The King’s Regiment hold a database of information on soldiers serving in the King's Regiment during World War I.
+The Museum of Liverpool holds a database of information on soldiers serving in the King's Regiment during the First World War.

-You can find out if a soldier you are interested in is in the database by searching the index on this website.
-You can search by surname, initial, first name, number, rank, or a combination of these, using the search form below.
+You can find out if a soldier you are interested in is featured in the database by searching this online index.
+You can search by surname, initial, first name, number, rank, or a combination of these.

-Search the Kings Regiment World War I database index
+Search the Kings Regiment First World War database index

 Information about records held by the Ministry of Defence, Commonwealth War Graves Commission and Public Record Office applies to all soldiers, whatever their Regiment or Corps.